bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 Recall from our discussion above for importance sampling, we need to select an importance distribution that has a similar shape to our original distribution.
-Our nominal distribution are independent standard Gaussians so we need something similar in shape... how about the scaled and shifted Gaussians from our encoder?!
+Our nominal distributions are independent standard Gaussians so we need something similar in shape... how about the scaled and shifted Gaussians from our encoder?!
 In fact, this is the perfect importance distribution because it's precisely the same shape and is designed to ensure that there is density under the function